You'll laugh, you'll cry, you'll wish you had been there.

 there.

 Ohh.
-How long have you been dating him?
+How long have you been dating him?used to live

 Since kindergarten.